jundalisay/superblist/content/en/faq.md

 For example, alternative medicines that don't pass clinical trials are not classified as medicine even if they cure 10% of people but not all.
 Instead of canceling them as inconclusive, Bio Superphysics groups those 10% people into a **specific personality type** which is cured 100% by that alternative medicine.

-Imagine talking to cavemen about the possibility of creating a agriculture, radio, antibiotics, and representative-goverments to improve their lives.
-Yet those very cavemen that you want to help laugh and call you crazy and force you to cancel research and go back to hunting deer like all other cavemen.
+Imagine talking to cavemen about the possibility of creating agriculture, radio, antibiotics, and representative-goverments to improve their lives.
+Yet those very cavemen laugh and call you crazy.
+They force you to cancel research and go back to hunting deer like all other cavemen.
 {{< /l >}}